nharrer/snaprunner/README.md

 Drive Snapshot is simple but effective backup tool for creating image backups.

 `snaprunner` is a command line utility which itself calls the Drive Snapshot executable.
-It adds certain features which Drive Snapshot is missing and which are especially usefull for scheduled backup scenarios.
+It adds certain features which Drive Snapshot is missing and which are especially useful for scheduled backup scenarios.

 Features
 --------
 - Alternately creates full and differential backups in certain intervals.
-- Clean up of either differential and or full backups which are older then a given amount of days.
+- Clean-up of either differential and or full backups which are older than a given amount of days.
 - Status mail upon successful/failed backup runs.
-- Automatically creates meaningfull backup file names by including machine, drive, date/time and backup generation count.
+- Automatically creates meaningful backup file names by including machine, drive, date/time and backup generation count.
-- Simulation of backup and clean up possible.
+- Provides simulation of backup and clean-up.

 Issues
 ------